BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: This love child between a shotgun and a sniper was leaning more towards the sniper side.
 The accuracy penalty leads to still being useful at mid-long range but it won't be driving nails like a typical sniper rifle now.

-Unseen Threat - Set ricochet damage to 33% of card damage.
+Unseen Threat - Set ricochet damage to 33% of card damage, adjusted description to be more accurate.

 Wedding Invitation - Set ricochet damage to 2 times card damage.